bharath0091/search/README.md

 </li>

 <li>
-Front end is developed using Angular, Angular CLI, typescript, NPM.
+Front end(static content) is developed using Angular, Angular CLI, typescript, NPM.
 The front end application can be run from ng cli or NPM.
 Also for I have configured a maven plugin(eirslett).
 This plugin is handy for java team members who are not comfortable with Agular eco system yet.